bemoid/bemoid/scss/components/overlay/README.md

 # Overlay

-Component for large dialog prompts which temporary covers entire viewport.
+Component for curtaining a view with semi-trasparent panel.

 ## Installation